 Sensor: APS-C CMOS, 24.3MP | Lens: 23mm f/2 | Monitor: 3.0-inch, 1,040,000 dots | Viewfinder: Hybrid optical/EVF | Continuous shooting: 8fps | Movies: 1080p | User level: Expert

 It may be one of the more expensive options here and it's not a compact for everyone, but if you're after a high-quality camera, you're not going to be disappointed with the fabulous X100F.
 Everything about it oozes class.
 Unlike a lot of compacts here, it has a fixed lens as opposed to a zoom, but this 35mm equivalent f/2.0 lens is paired with a DSLR-sized 24.3MP APS-C sensor that delivers cracking results.
 There's also the tactile external controls and clever hybrid viewfinder - you have the option of electronic and optical views make it a joy to shoot with.
 You'll need some photo knowledge to get the best from it, but the X100F is an exquisite camera that you'll cherish if you take the plunge.

 Read our in-depth Fujifilm X100F review

 Panasonic invented the travel-zoom camera genre - compact cameras that you can fit in a pocket but that have long zoom lenses built-in.
-Despite strong competition, the ZS range (TZ outside the US) has continued to dominate sales, and it looks set to continue this with the brilliant Lumix ZS200 (TZ200 outside the US).
-As we first saw with the ZS100 / TZ100, Panasonic has been able to keep the camera body about the same size as earlier TZ-series cameras but to squeeze a much larger 1-inch sensor into the Lumix ZS100 (TZ100 outside the US).
-This enables the pixels to be about 2.4x bigger than they are in models like the Lumix ZS50 / TZ70, helping the ZS100 produce much higher quality images.
+Despite strong competition, the ZS range (known as TZ outside the US) has continued to dominate sales, and it looks set to continue this with the brilliant Lumix ZS200 (TZ200 outside the US).
+As we first saw with the ZS100 / TZ100, Panasonic has been able to keep the camera body about the same size as earlier TZ-series cameras but to squeeze a much larger 1-inch sensor into the camera to deliver much better image quality.
 The zoom lens isn't quite so extensive, but the versatile 15x zoom should be more than enough for most users, while you also get (an admittedly small) electronic viewfinder, 4K video and a great touchscreen interface.
 If you're looking for a neat all-in-one compact camera that delivers great images, this is it.

 3. Sony Cyber-shot RX10 IV